 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-High school diploma or general education degree (GED) and two (2) years minimum experience providing direct supervision of children in a residential environment; or proof of a minimum of 60 college units through an accredited college/university is required.
+EDUCATION AND/OR EXPERIENCE High school diploma or general education degree (GED) and two (2) years minimum experience providing direct supervision of children in a residential environment; or proof of a minimum of 60 college units through an accredited college/university is required.
 One (1) year of experience providing type of care specific to working with at-risk children / youth, including communicating with such youth is preferred.
 Required 21 years of age or older.
 Knowledge of, and the ability to comply with, Title 22 regulations and applicable laws governing residential care facilities. *Must successfully pass criminal background and Livescan clearance, drug screen and have valid drivers license. *